oswaldamoah/rn-assignment7-11046928/ReadMe.md

 ### Components

 1. **HomeScreen**
-   - Displays available products fetched from an external API.
+   - Displays available products fetched from an [external API](https://fakestoreapi.com).
+.
-   - Each Product includes an image, name, price, and an add-to-cart button.
+   - Each `Product` includes an image, name, price, and an add-to-cart button.

 2. **Product**
-   - Handles informmation displayed on each product in the HomeScreen
+   - Handles informmation displayed on each product in the `HomeScreen`

 3. **ProductDetailScreen**
    - Displays detailed information about a selected product, including its image, name, description, and price.